ansonj/merge-conflict-catcher/README.md

     ```
     1. Open `checkForMergeConflicts.swift` and edit the customizable section at the top:
         1. Check the remote name and default branch to make sure they match your repository.
         1. Add the branches you want to check to the array, using the samples as reference.
 You can specify just the branch name if the branch will merge into your default branch, or you can specify the branch name and its parent branch name.
+The branches must have been pushed to the remote already.
 1. **Run the checker**
     1. `cd` into the repository you want to check.
     1. Execute the Swift script.